CamileM/Assignment1/README.md

 - Your brain

 ### Bash (Linux & MacOS):
+Bash is used to control a UNIX-based OS through a Command Line Interface.
+As with Git, there are a number of commands that allow for a range of functionality.

 - Where Am I?       : pwd
 - Where Can I Go?   : ls, ls -a, ls -all